Oregon Layoffs — February 2011

 |---|---|---|---|---|

-The biggest impact was at Blue Heron Paper Company at its Oregon City facility, reporting 181 affected workers.
+The most significant filing came from Blue Heron Paper at its Oregon City facility, reporting 181 affected workers.
 Haggen, Murray Hill Store followed with 72 workers.

 After a dip last month, layoff activity has ticked back up.